stonepros/stone/doc/stonefs/administration.rst

     fs rm <file system name> [--yes-i-really-mean-it]

-Destroy a CephFS file system.
+Destroy a StoneFS file system.
 This wipes information about the state of the file system from the FSMap.
 The metadata pool and data pools are untouched and must be destroyed separately.